 - Hersheypark is home to the top-10 wooden coaster, Lightning Racer.
 The dual-track ride is a racing and dueling coaster.

-- Perhaps the most thrilling ride in the park, Skyrush climbs 200 feet, accelerates to 75 mph, as it soars down an 85-degree first drop, and includes five moments of free-floating airtime.
+- One of the most thrilling rides in the park, Skyrush climbs 200 feet, accelerates to 75 mph as it soars down an 85-degree first drop, and includes five moments of free-floating airtime.

 - Great Bear is an inverted coaster, which means that the trains hang suspended from the track.
 It includes four inversions.